-- Request information about whether people at their premises are healthy and that no one is being quarantined or self-isolating.
+- Request information about whether people at their premises are healthy and that no one is self-isolating.
 Use our Health Disclosure Form for this purpose.

 - Use our Notice for private premise clients to advise what measures you will be taking to ensure your workers health and safety and the safety of those at the property during your work.